rollbar/terraform-provider-rollbar/docs/resources/user.md

 * `user_id` - The ID of the user
 * `status` - Status of the user.
 Either `invited` or `subscribed`

 Import
 ------

-Users can be imported using the user ID, e.g.
+Users can be imported using their user email address, e.g.

 ```
-$ terraform import rollbar_user.foo 238101
+$ terraform import rollbar_user.some_dev some_dev@company.com
 ```